Ztrans Public Transportation now offers live tracking for all active routes.

 6:00 AM to 6:00 PM Monday Through Saturday if you desire to talk to a Dispatcher.
 Reservations may be made outside of these hours by leaving a message on the voicemail system.

-Ride requests may be made up to one month in advance, but not later than the day before your ride date.
-Same-day emergency service is on a first come first served basis, and based on availability.
+Ride requests may be made up to 2 weeks in advance, but not later than the day before your ride date.
+Same-day service is on a first come first served basis, and based on availability.
 Same day Service charge will be at the rate of $4.00 per ride.
 When you call, the reservation taker will "negotiate your trip" by searching for available space up to one hour on either side of the pick-up time you request.

 Write down the trip "ready time” Time/Date and ask the reservationist to read back the information to ensure every detail is correct.
 When you call, please have paper, a pen/ pencil, and the following information available: